chinapedia/wikipedia.abstract.en/Page/Molecular_nanotechnology.md

-Kinesin_walking.gif is a protein complex functioning as a molecular biological machine.
+is a protein complex functioning as a molecular biological machine.
 It uses protein domain dynamics on nanoscales]]

 MOLECULAR NANOTECHNOLOGY (MNT) is a technology based on the ability to build structures to complex, atomic specifications by means of mechanosynthesis.[1]
 This is distinct from nanoscale materials.
 Based on Richard Feynman's vision of miniature factories using nanomachines to build complex products (including additional nanomachines), this advanced form of nanotechnology (or _molecular manufacturing_[2]) would make use of positionally-controlled mechanosynthesis guided by molecular machine systems.
-MNT would involve combining physical principles demonstrated by biophysics, chemistry, other nanotechnologies, and the molecular machinery of life with the systems engineering principles found in modern macroscale factories.
-Protein_translation.gif is a biological machine.]]
+MNT would involve combining physical principles demonstrated by biophysics, chemistry, other nanotechnologies, and the molecular machinery of life with the systems engineering principles found in modern macroscale factories. is a biological machine.]]

 Introduction